By Dr Andy Byers

 The early church was heavily influenced by Jewish ideas of the bodily resurrection, reflected in early creeds.

-Post Enlightenment, in the 19th century, theologians began to understand the Resurrection as a story with meaning, though not necessarily historical fact.
+In the post-Enlightenment 19th century, theologians began to understand the resurrection as a story with meaning, though not necessarily historical fact.
 Some suggested that early Christians did not actually encounter the resurrected Christ but underwent some psychological and spiritual experience.
 Some suggested that what arose on Easter was not the physical body of Jesus but the Christian faith, with the presence of Jesus mediated spiritually and/or psychologically through the proclamation of the Christian message.

 Free to Believe, by David Jenkins

-The Resurrection of Jesus: A New Historiographical Approach by Michael R Licona
+The Resurrection of Jesus: A New Historiographical Approach by Michael Licona